riffcc/orbiter-core/INTRO.md

 $ orb config [--dir "path/to/lens"]
 ```

-Use `orb lens` to run the configured lens on your machine.
+Use `orb run` to run the configured lens on your machine.

 ```sh
 $ orb run [--dir "path/to/lens"]